marufarafat/WooPackages/README.md

 #### Middleware (Global)

-Create a middleware that boots the license check:
+Create a middleware that boots the entitlement check:

 ```php
 <?php